 This series will take you behind some of the metrics you should be measuring in your business, including: profit, accounts payable and receivable, inventory and payroll.
 We’ll talk about what they are, what they really mean and more.

 People are an integral part of any business, so we shouldn’t have to stress their importance.
-Your people are some of your biggest assets, so it’s important to have measurements in place to ensure you are getting what you expect from them, and vice versa.
+Your people are some of your biggest assets, and having measurements in place can ensure you are getting what you expect from them and vice versa.

 When it comes to the numbers, your payroll expense represents the total compensation you pay to your employees.
 Total compensation is more than just the salaries and wages you pay; it also takes into account the benefits you give your employees, like paid time off, 401(k) or health, dental and vision insurance.
 Total compensation also includes the responsibilities that go along with paying your employees, like Medicare, Social Security, unemployment and workforce safety insurance